 - Everest Base Camp (5,364 m): Colorful expedition tents, the Khumbu Icefall roaring, and Everest above it all.

 - Kala Patthar (5,545 m): The highest point of the trek.
-Get up early in the morning and see the sunrise touch the mountains around all at the same time.
+Get up early in the morning and see the sunrise touch the mountains around you all at the same time.

 What Nepal Outdoor Expeditions Offers